Lassen Forest - Eagle Lake Land and Trails Collaborative

 Lassen National Forest's Almanor and Eagle Lake Ranger Districts and BLM Eagle Lake Field Office.
 Approximately 2 million acres.
 Northeast, California.

 Partner School: Big Valley High School

-Educational Partners: Lassen National Forest Eagle Lake Ranger District, Bureau of Land Management Eagle Lake Field Office, Lassen County Office of Education, and Lassen Land and Trails Trust.
+Partner Information: Lassen National Forest Eagle Lake Ranger District, Bureau of Land Management Eagle Lake Field Office, Lassen County Office of Education, and Lassen Land and Trails Trust.